-Also during the first quarter of fiscal 2006, we experienced what we believe to be a temporary decrease in manufacturing efficiencies in part resulting from the implementation of process and system changes in connection with our new ERP system and other initiatives, which likely contributed to lower gross profit margins during the first quarter of fiscal 2006.
-We believe any such effect will be temporary and will not adversely affect gross profit margins for the second half of fiscal 2006, and that our process and system changes ultimately will improve the scalability of our systems (and therefore our ability to better handle increased production volume), improve our plant efficiency, and improve our customer service.
+Also during the second quarter of fiscal 2006, we experienced what we believe to be a temporary decrease in manufacturing efficiencies in part resulting from the continuing implementation of process and system changes in connection with our new ERP system and other initiatives, which likely contributed to lower gross profit margins during the second quarter of fiscal 2006.
+While we identified and corrected a number of the issues impacting our manufacturing efficiencies by the end of the second quarter, we cannot be certain of the impact on gross profit margins for the second half of fiscal 2006.
+Regardless of any further negative impact by these issues during the second half of fiscal year 2006, we continue to believe that our process and system changes ultimately will improve the scalability of our systems (and therefore our ability to better handle increased production volume), improve our plant efficiency, and improve our customer service.